Custom insights

 Prompt:

 "Draft a professional follow-up email for the customer that summarizes the meeting in polite business English.
-Include: greeting, short recap of the main discussion points, agreed next steps with deadlines, and a friendly closing with my signature block."
+Include: greeting, brief recap of main discussion points, agreed next steps with deadlines, and a friendly closing with my signature block."

 Why it’s useful:

-Ideal for account managers or project leads who need a ready-to-send email after every client call.
-No more manual drafting — Sally handles structure, tone, and completeness.
+Perfect for account managers or project leads who need a ready-to-send client email.
+Sally handles tone, structure, and completeness automatically.

 Prompt:

 "Create a checklist of all agreed tasks from the meeting and translate it into Spanish.
-Keep it concise, use bullet points, and ensure action verbs start each item.
-Include deadlines in DD/MM/YYYY format."
+Keep it short, use bullet points, and start each item with an action verb.
+Use DD/MM/YYYY for deadlines."

 Why it’s useful: